learn-co-curriculum/phase-4-data-structures-reverse-doubly-linked-list/README.md

 ## Learning Goals

-- Build a Doubly Linked List and use it to solve an algorithm
+- Build a doubly linked list and use it to solve an algorithm

 ## Introduction

-At this point we've learned how to solve algorithms with Singly Linked Lists, and learned what Doubly Linked Lists are, so it's time to put that knowledge to use and solve an algorithm with a Doubly Linked List!
+At this point we've learned how to solve algorithms with singly linked lists, and learned what doubly linked lists are, so it's time to put that knowledge to use and solve an algorithm with a doubly linked list!

 Fork and clone this lab; you'll be coding in the `lib` folder.
 You can run the tests at any point using `learn test` to check your work.